EPSO COVID-19 Information

 The Office of the Sheriff has resumed operations and regular business hours (8:00 AM – 5:00 PM.
 Due to social distancing requirements, the lobby capacity at the Sheriff’s Office has been reduced to 12 people.
 It is possible that applicants might have to wait outside if the lobby is at capacity and face masks are required.

-We are having Dispatch do a COVID 19 screening on all medical and Priority Law enforcement calls.
+Our Communications Center will conduct a COVID 19 screening on all medical and Priority Law enforcement calls.
 Deputies should be doing the screening by phone on Priority 3 and 4 calls.
 We will be handling as many non-priority calls by phone as possible as well as offering an updated list of crimes to Cop Logic.
 If you receive a ticket, please send by mail.

 Programs that are cancelled: